 Aerophobia in some people occurs as a distinct phobia.
 In some others, it manifests indirectly as other phobias such as claustrophobia, which is the fear of closed spaces or acrophobia (fear of heights).
 Agoraphobia or the morbid fear of not being able to escape from a place may also cause a panic attack.
 Fear of turbulence, fear of vomiting, fear of hijacking, feeling of losing control, etc. These can also result in fear of flying.

-When it comes to Aerophobia or the fear of flying, there are some amazing treatment programs that really do work and there’s one we particularly recommend:
+When it comes to Aerophobia or the fear of flying, there are some amazing treatment programs that really do work – you CAN beat your fear of flying!

 The good news is that this is a very common fear.
 So millions of people have tried various things in order to overcome their fear.
 The result … many have been cured allowing them to fly to new countries without suffering from that terrible anxiety that can overcome the body and mind.

 In order to beat this fear you do of course need to accept that you have an issue with flying.
 Accepting that you have a problem and that something has to be done is the first step to take.
 It helps to get you in the correct frame of mind to overcome the issue.
 This is going to be a difficult problem to overcome, but you will be able to do it with the correct help.

 A traumatic incident in connection with flying that may have occurred previously in one’s life can trigger a fear of flying.
 That said, it can also be triggered as a result of watching a plane crash movie.
 It may be as a result of media features and reports.
 It could be a single trigger or a result of multiple factors coming together.
 Some recent neurobiological research has also suggested that the fear of flying has resulted not because of a single traumatizing event but because of chronic exposure to events in childhood that led to poorly modulated emotional responses.